- Do your hair and makeup as you would if you were going out for a meal or similar event.

 - Wear something that makes you feel wonderful.
 If you feel comfortable with how you’re dressed, you will exude the confidence you want in front of the camera.

-- Darker colors are more flattering and slimming.
+- Darker colours are more flattering and slimming.

 - Vertical lines are also slimming – eg. long jewellery, shirt with decorative pattern or slits down arms.